Indiscipline on our roads killing us, transport Minister cries out

 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page

-The Managing Director, Metro Mass Transit, Albert Aduboahene, on his expressed the company's heartfelt condolences to the bereaved families.
+The Managing Director of Metro Mass Transit Ltd, Mr Albert Aduboahene, for his part, expressed the company's condolences to the bereaved families.

 He said from all the narrations given by the victims, it was clear that the fault of the accident wasn't from the Metro Mass Transit driver.

-He gave assurance that his outfit would continue to pursue measures that will ensure the comfort and safety of their clientele, stressing that government was in the process of acquiring fleet of buses to replace worn-out and overaged buses on the roads.
+He gave assurance that his outfit would continue to pursue measures that would ensure the comfort and safety of their clientele, stressing that the government was in the process of acquiring new fleet of buses to replace worn-out and overage ones.

-The Winneba Police Commander, ACP Owoahene Acheampong narrated how the accident occurred, cautioning drivers to always leave some distance between their vehicle and the other which is ahead of it.
+The Winneba Police Commander, Assistant Commissioner of Police (ACP) Owoahene Acheampong, recounted how the accident occurred and advised drivers to always leave some distance between their vehicle and the one ahead of them.